-- This is our default, out-of-the-box Orchid license. - When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
+- This is our default, out-of-the-box Orchid license. - The Trial license displays a blue theme. - When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
 The Trial version can also be linked to an Orchid Fusion or an Orchid Hybrid VMS system. - When installed on a Linux ARM embedded server, the Trial license will now allow up to four cameras, and up to 128GB of video archives.
 This Trial license type does not support linking to an Orchid Fusion or Orchid Hybrid VMS system.